Verto-FX/VGS_POC/README.md

 # DESCRIPTION
-OUTBOUND_CONNECTION : Outbound connections refer to the data or requests leaving VGS to interact with external services or vendors (e.g., VGS sending  data to a vendor for processing).
+OUTBOUND_CONNECTION : Outbound connections refer to the data or requests leaving VGS to interact with external services or vendors (e.g., VGS sending  data to a vendor for processing). </br>
-OUTBOUND_PROXY : VGS URL
+OUTBOUND_PROXY : VGS URL </br>
-ACCESS_CREDENTIALS : user credentials
+ACCESS_CREDENTIALS : user credentials </br>
-NODE_EXTRA_CA_CERTS : Certicate needed for outbound
+NODE_EXTRA_CA_CERTS : Certicate needed for outbound </br>
-VENDOR_URL : THIRD PARTY URL OR SERVER_UPSTREAM_HOST.
+VENDOR_URL : THIRD PARTY URL OR SERVER_UPSTREAM_HOST.</br>

 # How to Run